connorb62/Rain-Gauge/README.md

 ***

 # Getting Started
 Rain Gauge makes recording, logging, graphing and summarizing rainfall easy.
 When installation is complete, you must add a user and a gauge.
-To add a use, click `Add User` on the top pane, and enter a name.
+To add a user, click `Add User` on the top pane, and enter a name.
 To add a gauge, navigate to the 'Recording Information' pane and click `Add New`, suppling a name and max capacity.
 Then refresh both these fields by using the keyboard shortcuts `Ctrl + R` and `Ctrl + Q` or navigate to the menu bar.
 This information is then stored in a text file, so it is easily accessible upon application relaunch.
 ## Adding a record
 Adding a record is easy.
 First select a gauge and get the max capacity.
 Then select the date and time of reading and click `Apply`.
 It is important to click apply to get the correct date.
 Then supply the reading and weather (at time of reading) information.
 You can also check the if you recorded it or someone else did, and whether it was emptied.
 To record, click `Apply`.